Chunyu-Lin-bjtu/autoware-wiki/Installation-by-Docker:-DRIVE-PX2.md

 # Overview
 This page guides you to install and run Autoware on the NVIDIA DRIVE PX2 platform using Docker.
-Note that DRIVE PX2 requires you to be a licensee of NVIDIA DevZone.
+Note that DRIVE PX2 requires you to be a licensee of NVIDIA DRIVE and DevZone.
 To complete the installation process introduced below, please contact Autoware Developers Group at autoware@googlegroups.com, and you will get more information on Autoware Docker for DRIVE PX2.
+If you are looking for the generic x86 Docker, please visit [here](https://github.com/CPFL/Autoware/wiki/Installation-by-Docker:-Generic-x86).

 # Outline
 * Docker Setup